 Mountaintop lodge made for life on the wild side

-Roos on the verandah, wallabies breakfasting on the lawn, kookaburras laughing from the trees… welcome to Eaglereach, where nature is up close and all around.
-You’re surrounded here by 1,000 acres of natural adventure land.
+, kookaburras laughing from the trees… welcome to Eaglereach, where nature is up close and all around.
+You’re miles away from town life and traffic, and surrounded by 1,000 acres of natural adventure land.

 Hit the Spot